explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 	* durationMS: number; the duration, in milliseconds (1000 = 1 second) of transition time before the new properties are fully recognized.
     * optionalArguments: an object which allows one to specify:
         * staggerFraction: number representing the fraction of time to wait before the last element begins to animate.
 Default: 0.0.
 0 = all points move simulaneously, 1 = everything instantly teleports from beginning to end.
 Low values tend to make better-looking animations.
         * easing: one of the values in EXP.Easing.
 By default, EXP.Easing.EaseInOut.
+Can also be EXP.Easing.EaseIn, EXP.Easing.EaseOut, or EXP.Easing.Linear.

     Example usage: